TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-In this case, we will create one named `exploit.php`:
+In this case, we'll create a database named `exploit.php`:

 <br />